-The GED Ready tests are available at the official GED website GED.com and cost $6.99 each.
+The GED Ready tests are available at the official GED website, GED.com, and cost $6.99 each.
 Because there are four GED sub-exams, you need to buy four GED Ready tests.
-You can add that ($28) to your overall GED testing cost.
+You can add that ($28) to your overall online GED testing cost.

 Nebraska GED Cost

 In Nebraska, the full GED exam (four separate sub-exams) is $144, so $36 per subject test if you take the exam at one of Nebraska’s testing facilities.
 You’ll have retests for each module at a discounted rate of $10 for the test center fee.
 These retakes need to be completed within one year.
 After that, the full amount ($36 per subtest) will be due again.

-If you take the GED exam online, the price per subtest is $36 or $144 for the entire GED battery.
+If you take the GED exam online, the price per subtest is also $36 or $144 for the entire GED battery.
 As stated above, you should additionally count the cost of the required four GED Ready tests, so your total will be $172.

 As said before, GED testing is now also possible over the Internet.
 Until recently, GED test-takers were required to show up at an official Nebraska GED testing center and take the four subtests face-to-face, but that has changed.

 The GED exam is now offered in an online version as well, with an online proctor.
 Qualifying students need to score “green” on the GED Ready® practice test.
 More information is found here: The online GED test.

 What’s on the GED Test?

-The GED exam is a series of tests (four) that measures your level of knowledge about subjects that are taught in high school.
-The four tests can be taken separately and assess a candidate’s academic knowledge in these subject fields: Math, Literacy, Science, and Social Studies.
+The GED exam is a series of tests (four) that measure your level of knowledge about subjects that are taught in high school.
+The four tests can be taken separately and assess a candidate’s academic knowledge in these subject fields: